MathCouple/MathCouple/README.md

 - Experience - almost half a decade in Process Engineering and Software Engineering:

 - 2021 - 2023 2 full years at the Biggest bank in Latin America: Itaú Unibanco start of my journey.
 Working as a Process Engineer in an Internship.
 More than 600h of Conceptual and on-hands training.
 Process Mapping, Lean Methodologies, and a lot more.
 There are 4 high-value delivers that I'll be happy to share in the interview!
 - 2023 - Present: Implementing a Data Culture as a Consultant in a newly-founded Tech Company.
-Working as Head of Data Engineering in a team of 4 members: 1 Manager, 1 Senior, 1 Software Engineer, and me.
+Working as Head of Data Engineering in a team of 6 members: 1 Manager, 1 DS, 2 Software Engineer, 1 Data Engineer and me.

 Courses (100% scholarship for all of them):